momentum-xyz/docs/docs/what-is-odyssey/controls.md

 ---
 # Odyssey controls

-In Odyssey, you use a combination of keyboard and mouse to move in the 3D space.
-Let’s see what they are.
+In Odyssey, you use a combination of keyboard and mouse to move in the 3D space:

 |Key|Function|
 |---|---|